Home

 2022-05-21 13:51:17

 Christen Bouchard was the town clerk in Passadumkeag, Maine, since 2020.
-She requested a two-week vacation about a month and a half ago.
+She requested a two-week trip about a month and a half ago.
 Her plea was denied by the board of selectmen.
 They claimed that no one was accessible to step in for her.

-A multitude from years of neglect
+A large number from years of neglect

 Quelle: www.breezyscroll.com